Disruptions to the financial underwriting norm are nothing new.

 - Do laws to prevent money laundering and financing of terrorism apply to cryptocurrency in the country where the client resides?

 The value of cryptocurrency is largely based on the strength of belief in the future of the technology.
-The hype around crypto is fueled by the potential of achieving a more democratic financial system with more inclusion and lower costs.
+The hype around crypto is fuelled by the potential of achieving a more democratic financial system with more inclusion and lower costs.
 Crypto may also lead to greater democratization of capitalism and cause “Finance” to operate in new ways.
 If the core function of finance is to move money and risk within the economy, cryptocurrency could transform and decentralize this function.

 With the insurance industry’s central role in the global financial system, the implications for insurers are clearly profound.
 Whether cryptocurrencies even come close to full ubiquity remains in doubt, yet it is undeniable that their influence is already being felt and will change the way financial systems operate to some degree.
 Preparing now for what lies ahead is the best way to insure future growth.